alexalpz/learning-node/README.md

 * Have worked and tested asynchronouse code using nested callbacks, promises and async/await.
 Was also able to filter words and not have them appear in database collections.
 * I've been able to work with Try/Catch functionality along with trow to troubleshoot errors.
 Also added the finally function.
 * I was lectured on new methods on how to work with Visual Code Studio using the debugger tool.
 * I've installed and tested codes using **jasmine**.
-Did a demo test for a number calculation and one to test if status code is 200 or not.
+Worked on specs and tried various tests.
 * I've been introduced to test first development and have been able to target specific user messages through the server while also testing outputs with jasmine.

 ```